 Since we are not introducing a new UE category in TS 36.306, we can specify the new soft buffer size directly in TS 36.212 as follows:

 If the UE signals ue-CategoryDL-v14xy indicating UE category M2, Nsoft is the total number of soft channel bits according to the UE category indicated by ue-CategoryDL-v14xy.
+Otherwise, if the UE signals ce-largerDLTBS-r17 Nsoft = 43008.
 Otherwise, if the UE signals ue-CategoryDL-v1310 indicating UE category M1, Nsoft is the total number of soft channel bits according to the UE category indicated by ue-CategoryDL-v1310.

 FL view on number of soft channel bits